 Why is active listening important in the workplace?

 Whether you’re seeking a new job opportunity, striving to earn a promotion or working to improve in your current role, improving your active listening skills will help you succeed.
 Much like critical thinking and conflict resolution, this soft skill will help increase your value as an employee.

-Being an active listener can help you:
+Being an active listener can help you accomplish the following: